RedaAlb/alpr-pipeline/LP_VT_det_rec/README.md

 - Both YOLOv3 and YOLOv4 are tested.
 - For YOLOv4, refer to the `/yolov4` directory.
 - For YOLOv3, refer to the `/yolov3` directory.
+- For the datasets used, refer to the `/datasets` directory.

 # System specification used